seananderson/metafolio/inst/ms/ms.md

 spatially-distributed thermal tolerance and patterns of short- and long-term climatic change drive population-specific productivity.
-We then implement conservation rules of thumb that control the population-level carrying capacities and evaluate the salmon portfolios along risk and return axes, as a financial portfolio manager might.
+We then implement conservation rules of thumb that control the population-level carrying capacities and evaluate the salmon portfolios along risk-return axes, as a financial portfolio manager might.
 We show that conserving response diversity buffers metapopulation risk given short-term climate forcing and ensures metapopulation persistence given long-term climate warming.
 We then show that